 The Chassis Intrusion Detector is located on JL1.
-See chapter one, board layouts, and PC Health Monitor page 1-14 for more information.
+See the board layouts in Chapter 1 and the PC Health Monitor information on page 1-23 for more information.
 See Table 2-18 for pin definitions.

+Table 2-18

-Table 2-18 Chassis Intrusion Detector Settings on JL1
+Chassis Intrusion Pin

+Definitions for JI 1